Alappuzha: Climate

 Owing to its proximity to the sea, the climate of Alappuzha is humid and hot during the summer, although it remains fairly cool and pleasant during the months of October and November.
-The average monthly temperature is 27 degree Celsius.
+The average monthly temperature is 27 degrees Celsius.
 The district gets the benefit of two seasonal monsoons, as in other parts of the state.
 Alappuzha town experiences a long monsoon season with heavy showers as both the Southwest and Northeast monsoon influences the weather of Alappuzha.
 The South-west monsoon affects the climate in the months from June to September.
 On the other hand, the North-east monsoon brings rain from October to November.
 The average rainfall received by the region is 2763 mm.

 Demographics

 According to the 2011 census, Alappuzha Municipality+Outgrowths had a population of 240,991 with 116,439 men and 124,552 women.
 The City spreads over Alappuzha municipality and the outgrowths of Punnapra and Kalarcode villages with an area of 65.57 km2 and population density of 3,675 persons per square kilometre.
 There were 22,361 persons under six years of age.
 The literacy rate of Alappuzha city stands at 95.81% with 209,201 literates where 101,927 are males (97.3%) and 107,274 are females (94.43%).
 Alappuzha had a sex ratio of 1070.

 The population is predominantly Hindus, and there are sizeable numbers of Christians and Muslims.
 The most widely spoken language is Malayalam, although many people speak Konkani.

+Malankara Orthodox Christians in the town of Alappuzha are covered by the Diocese of Niranam of the Malankara Orthodox Syrian Church.
+The largest Orthodox Church in the town currently is Saint Thomas Orthodox Church, Alappuzha which also runs Mar Gregorios Karunya Theeram Guidance Centre in Alappuzha.

 The standard dialect of Malayalam spoken is Central Travancore dialect.
 Konkani is a language that is spoken in the Konkan region.
 During the Portuguese and Dutch invasions of the 16th and 18th centuries, many Konkanis migrated southwards to Thuravoor, Cherthala and Alappuzha in the state of Travancore as well as other places in Kerala like Cochin, Kodungalloor, and Kollam.
 A majority of these people got settled in Alappuzha.